Danica Božić-Bužančić: Historical studies

-Božić-Bužančić studied historical issues in central Dalmatia, focusing on the 18th century (economic, public, social, cultural, and private lives of citizens, patricians, and nobility; population composition and economic conditions; education; public competitions; epidemics and plague treatment; cultural influences and migrations between the two Adriatic coasts).
-Her valuable works include studies on interiors of 16th-18th century Split houses (published 1961, 1965, 1967), 16th-18th century jewelry in Split, the summer residences of canon and protonotary Nikola Gaudencio Radovčić in Split, the beginnings of monument protection in Dalmatia (published 1963, 1966, 1970), and the population of Split and Trogir Zagora in 18th century.
+Božić-Bužančić studied historical issues in central Dalmatia, focusing on the 18th century: economic, public, social, cultural, and private lives of citizens, patricians, and nobility; population composition and economic conditions; education; public competitions; epidemics and plague treatment; cultural influences and migrations between the two Adriatic coasts.
+Her valuable works include studies on interiors of 16th–18th century Split houses (published 1961, 1965, 1967), 16th–18th century jewelry in Split, the summer residences of canon and protonotary Nikola Gaudencio Radovčić in Split, the beginnings of monument protection in Dalmatia (published 1963, 1966, 1970), and the population of Split and Trogir Zagora in the 18th century.

 She also authored works on public and family archive inventories (1960, 1969, 1980), as well as the history of archives and archival services.
-Her publications include periodicals: "Školski vjesnik" (1958), "Arhivist" (1959, 1962), "Prilozi povijesti umjetnosti u Dalmaciji" (1980), "Arhivski vjesnik" (1964/65, 1967, 1970-71, 1973), "Anali Historijskog instituta JAZU u Dubrovniku" (1966), "Kulturna baština" (1972, 1975-76, 1978, 1982-83, 1985), "Prilozi povijesti Hvara" (1978), "Povijest sporta" (1979), "Mogućnosti" (1979–80).
+Her publications include periodicals: "Školski vjesnik" (1958), "Arhivist" (1959, 1962), "Prilozi povijesti umjetnosti u Dalmaciji" (1980), "Arhivski vjesnik" (1964/65, 1967, 1970–71, 1973), "Anali Historijskog instituta JAZU u Dubrovniku" (1966), "Kulturna baština" (1972, 1975–76, 1978, 1982–83, 1985), "Prilozi povijesti Hvara" (1978), "Povijest sporta" (1979), and "Mogućnosti" (1979–80).

-Danica Božić-Bužančić, a historian and archivist, conducted extensive study and synthesized data primarily written in Italian from historical archives in Split and the Venetian archives.
+Božić-Bužančić conducted extensive study and synthesized data primarily written in Italian from historical archives in Split and the Venetian archives.
 Her research is highly valued by Italian historians since it focuses on contacts between people from both sides of the Adriatic coast.